koodilehto/kryptoradio/README.md

 If it compiles, you should have the binary in `~/.cabal/bin/kryptoradio-receiver`.

-**Important note for Raspberry Pi users: ** If you are building for Debian Wheezy on armhf architechture (like Raspberry Pi) then you have problems with the old ghc version.
+**Important note for Raspberry Pi users:** If you are building for Debian Wheezy on `armhf` architechture (like Raspberry Pi) then you have problems with the old GHC version.
 To solve that issue, you need a custom version of aeson library which has all TH functionality removed.
-Run the following commands on an EMPTY DIRECTORY:
+Run the following commands on an **empty directory**:

 	git clone https://github.com/koodilehto/aeson .
 	git checkout wheezy_arm_ugly_fix